whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-08-Fabletics-May-2015-Review.md

 <br>

 ![Fabletics May 2015 Pants](/img/FableticsMay2015Pants.jpg)
-I chose the pants in XXS since my waist is 25 and my hips are 34, and by their size guide I was an XXS.
-They fit me, but pretty tight and snug around the waist.
-I think I’ll probably size up to an XS next time.
-Sizing aside, the pants are comfortable (I’m wearing them as I write this review) and very comparable to Lululemon –I’m also a Lululemon addict, hence the comparison.
+I love the Camo pattern, I think it's both fitting and slimming for everyone!
+I chose the pants in XXS since my waist is 25 and my hips are 34, and going by their size guide I'm an XXS.
+They fit me, but somewhat tight and snug around the waist.
+I think I’ll probably size up to an XS next time just to be more comfy.
+Sizing aside, the pants are comfortable (I’m wearing them as I write this review) and very comparable to Lululemon –I’m also a Lululemon <strike>addict</strike> lover, hence the comparison.
 The waistband is slimming, the coverage is great (can’t see those undies) and no camel toes upfront.
 There is a small pocket on the front right side to store your locker key if needed.

 <br>

 ![Fabletics May 2015 Bra](/img/FableticsMay2015Bra.jpg)
 I wish the straps on the bra were black instead of white.
 I can never keep anything white.
 Upon trying them on, I feel that it provides both comfort and support, and it also comes with removable bra cups.
 The size was pretty spot on, I ordered an XS for my 32C.
 I do wish that their tags can be removed easily though, like with Lululemon.
-The tags that came on this bra was super long so I had to cut them off.
+The tags that came on this bra was super long so I had to cut them off, which always leaves some tags still intact.

 <br>